MasonAdj/PulseflowJS/README.md

 - **Random Point Generation**: Methods to generate random points within a specific radius from a given geographical location.
 - **Standard Deviation of Distances**: Functions to calculate the standard deviation of distances between points and assess the spatial distribution of data.
 - **Probability Boundaries**: Tools for calculating the probabilities within certain distance boundaries, based on standard deviation.
+- **Get Azimuth**: Calculates the initial bearing (azimuth) in degrees from one geographic point to another.

 ### 3. **Cubic Interpolation**